Neogoma/stardust-SDK-doc/developer/api/0-intro.md

 | --- | --- |
 | Authorization | "Bearer "+[API KEY] |

-If you don't provide the token or you try to access data that are not yours you trigger a 403 forbidden error.
+If you don't provide the token or you try to access data that are not yours, a HTTP 403 forbidden error will be returned in the response.